 "What plans did you achieve this week?"

 "What challenges have you encountered with your plans?

 “What do you plan to do next week?”

-It is often used as a replacement for weekly stand-up meetings and serves instead to provide quick updates with simple online check-ins.
+It is often used as a replacement for weekly stand-up meetings.
+It serves instead to provide quick updates with simple online check-ins.

-When combined with OKRs, Weekly Planning makes your life simple by helping you understand what daily Objectives contribute to your company's long term Objectives.
+When combined with OKRs, weekly reporting makes your life simple.
+By helping you understand what daily Objectives contribute to your company’s long term Objectives.